pybites/pybites.github.io-source/content/whiteboard-interviews.md

 ##CodeChalleng.es for Recruiters

-We have a feature on the [codechalleng.es](https://codechalleng.es/bites/pricing/enterprise) platform that allows enterprise customers to create their own exercises (Bites) which they can then use for the purpose of running interviews.
+We have an existing feature on the [codechalleng.es](https://codechalleng.es/bites/pricing/enterprise) platform that allows enterprise customers to create their own exercises (Bites) which they can then use for the purpose of running interviews.

-After seeing the massive demand for this at US PyCon 2019 we were compelled to flesh this out.
+After seeing the massive demand for this at US PyCon 2019 we were compelled to flesh it out.

 We’ve created a new tier for Recruiters that comes along with some interesting features.
 More on this below.

-Let me discuss why this is so important to us first.
+Let me tell you why this is so important to me.

 ###My First Coding Interview